productboardlabs/openapi-request-validator/swagger-request-validator-restassured/README.md

 Integrations between the Swagger Request Validator and the [REST Assured testing library](http://rest-assured.io/).

-This module includes request/response adaptors that allow validation of REST Assured interactions with the Swagger Request Validator, and a `SwaggerValidationFilter` that can be used to add validation to a REST Assured interaction.
+This module includes request/response adaptors that allow validation of REST Assured interactions with the Swagger Request Validator, and an `OpenApiValidationFilter` that can be used to add validation to a REST Assured interaction.

 ## Usage ##